 Things like sunflowers and climbing plants are great if you want birds to interact with your plants.
 But if you have some delicate or special plants on your balcony, consider shielding them from the birds.

-If you want birds to use your feeder, you’ll need to attract them to your balcony.
+If you want birds to use your feeder, you’ll need to attract birds to your balcony.
 One way is to add plants, as mentioned above, but another option is to have a birdbath.

 Not only will this attract birds, but it’ll also ensure they have something to drink.
 Before long, your apartment balcony will be the number one stop for neighborhood birds.